A Brief Guide to Getting Started in the Fediverse

 Step 1: Get an account.

-Now that you’re signed up, you need to start following others.
+Now that you’re signed up and posted an introduction, the next step is to start following others.
 So, how do you find people to follow?
 If you’re signing up at a public instance (or even a private instance focused around some common interests or goals), you can start by viewing your instance’s Whole Known Network timeline.
 This timeline includes posts by people on that instance, as well as posts by the accounts that the people on that instance follow (for example, when you go to mastodon.social, by default you’ll see their Whole Known Network, consisting of every post from any account that’s followed by at least one account on mastodon.social).
 Look for some posts that interest you, and follow the accounts that made those posts.